christian-aiello/Pathfinding-Visualizer/README.md

 Pathfinding Visualizer created with Python and Pygame.
 Uses the breadth first search algorithm.

 How to setup:
-  - Navigate to the directory in yout terminal
+  - Navigate to the directory in your terminal
   - Run the command ```pip install -r requirements.txt```